ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - You can only take half of each item stack in someone's inventory.
 Single items can be taken.

 - You must leave any player you are robbing with at least one long gun(bows included) and one sidearm.
-Carrying more than two firearms/bows opens you up to being robbed of all weapons.
+Carrying more than one long arm and one side arm or two weapons of the same type opens you up to being robbed of all weapons.

 - You can have one sidearm and one longarm, any more guns and it opens you up to being robbed of all weapons.